Industrial Data Science

 • High-level functions, as linear algebra, FFT and toolboxes functionality, is not yet accelerated and will execute as legacy versions.
 We are working to improve support here.

-• JIT times may slow things down during program start-up.
+• JIT times may slow things down a little during program start-up.
 We went through a lot of effort to hide such latencies ( and to meet the "dont become slower than before" guarantee).
+During jitting the accelerator will fall back to legacy function implementation.
 Later releases will bring the ability to perform efficient caching of segments and kernels.
 Most JIT compilation overhead will be eliminated this way.

 • C# projects are supported.
 Support for F# / Visual Basic is not planned.

-• Reduction nodes may use the keepdims argument, but it must be set to the 'true' compile time constant.
+• the keepdims argument can only be used with the value 'true' as compile time constant.